 In April 2009, Sacramento Superior Court Judge Lloyd Connelly sided with the CRA and redevelopment agencies, saying that Gov. Arnold Schwarzenegger and state lawmakers violated the constitution when they required agencies to contribute more for education programs.

-Connelly said in his ruling that the funds didn't directly benefit redevelopment project areas and noted that these monies are spent anywhere within a county and don't necessarily
+Connelly said in his ruling that the funds didn't directly benefit redevelopment project areas and noted that these monies are spent anywhere within a county and don't necessarily relate to school programs that benefit redevelopment project areas.

 The state filed papers to appeal the decision but dropped it last week.